Settle Down (Kimbra song)

-"Settle Down" is a song written by Kimbra and François Tétaz and features the production of Tétaz and M-Phazes and was recorded from 2008–10.
+"Settle Down" is a song written by Kimbra and François Tétaz and features the production of Tétaz and M-Phazes and was recorded from 2008 to 2010.
 The song served as Kimbra's debut single and the lead single for her debut album Vows (2011).
 It was released on June 6, 2010 and then re-released on November 1, 2011.
 It is the first and only song Kimbra has released stems/multitracks for.
 The single peaked at number 37 on the New Zealand Singles Chart.

 Background

 This is one of Kimbra's earliest songs, being written at the age of sixteen.
 It was then revised during the production of Vows with François Tétaz.
 The song is about having to conform to certain roles and desires, in this case being marriage/love, at an early age.

 Composition

 Composed in the key of A minor, "Settle Down" is a song that prominently features Kimbra's layered vocals.
 It features syncopated handclaps and clav in the A section and a lush string section is introduced in the B section.